AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * `IndexWriter.merge` causes `OutOfMemoryError` error as smart tagging functionality creates large `/oak:index/lucene` and `/oak:index/ntBaseLucene` indices. .
 (NPR-35709)
 * An error message is displayed when trying to save an [!UICONTROL Asset Contribution] type folder with multibyte characters in the name.
 (NPR-35605)
 * When cascading metadata sub-type fields are used, an incorrect 'Please fill out this field' error occurs.
 (NPR-35643)
+* When an existing asset is dragged on the [!DNL Assets] user interface and a new version is created, the changes in the metadata are not persistent (NPR-34940).
+* When creating rules in metadata schema editor for a cascading menu, the [!UICONTROL Dependant On] option repeats the same name.
+(NPR-35596)
+* Similarity search does not work after editing [!UICONTROL Assets Admin Search Rail].
+(NPR-35588)
+* From within a folder if you open asset search in the left rail by clicking [!UICONTROL Filter], the filter in [!UICONTROL Status] > [!UICONTROL Checkout] > [!UICONTROL Checked out] does not work.
+(NPR-35530)
+* If you attempt to delete all Smart Tags of an asset and save the changes, the tags are not removed even though the user interface indicates that the changes are saved.
+(NPR-35519)

 #### [!DNL Dynamic Media] {#dynamic-media-6580}